 - a.
-Pre-Application Conference

-- 1. Required

-- 2. See 12-7-30(b)

-- b.
-Application Submittal and Handling

-- 1. See 12-7-30(c)

-- 2. An application must include all of the subdivision submittal requirements listed in the Town's Land Use Administrative Manual.

-- 3. To the extent that submittal information was submitted as part of the original subdivision proposal and is adequate by current standards, the Director may waive submittal requirements at the request of the applicant.
+Pre-Application Conference - 1.
+Required - 2.
+See 12-7-30(b) - b.
+Application Submittal and Handling - 1.
+See 12-7-30(c) - 2.
+An application must include all of the subdivision submittal requirements listed in the Town's Land Use Administrative Manual and conform with all applicable requirements in Article 5 of this Chapter. - 3.
+To the extent that submittal information was submitted as part of the original subdivision proposal and is adequate by current standards, the Director may waive submittal requirements at the request of the applicant. - c.

-- c.
 Concurrent Review.
 A preliminary plat may be submitted concurrently with a site plan, conditional use, or variance. - d.
 Staff Review and Action.
 The Director reviews the application and prepares a staff report and recommendation, pursuant to section 12-7-30(d). - e.
-Scheduling and Notice of Public Hearings - 1.
-Public hearings before the Planning Commission. - 2.
+Scheduling and Notice of Public Hearings

+- 1. Public hearings before the Planning Commission. - 2.
 Scheduled and noticed pursuant to 12-7-30(e). - f.
 Review and Decision - (5) Planning Commission Review and Decision.
 The Planning Commission shall review the application, and approve, approve with conditions, or deny the plat pursuant to 12-7-30(f) and the approval criteria below. - (6) Conditions of Approval.
 If the preliminary plat is approved with conditions, those conditions and the standards of this Chapter must be met prior to approval of a final plat. - a.
 Preliminary Plat Approval Criteria.
 The Planning Commission shall consider the general approval criteria in 12-7-30(f)(4) and also whether the plat: - 1.
 Complies with the applicable use, density, development, and design standards of this Chapter and of the applicable zoning district; - 2.
-Complies with any applicable public dedication, open space,in-lieu fees, and subdivision design standards required by Chapter 12, Article 5; - Provides lots, roads, driveways, utilities, drainage facilities, and other services that are designed to minimize the amount of land disturbance, maximize connectivity, maximize the amount of open space, and preserve sensitive areas; - Provides adequate mitigation to areas in natural hazard areas and that proposed uses of these areas are compatible with such conditions; - 5.
+Complies with any applicable public dedication, open space, in-lieu fees, and subdivision design standards required by Chapter 12, Article 5; - Provides lots, roads, driveways, utilities, drainage facilities, and other services that are designed to minimize the amount of land disturbance, maximize connectivity, maximize the amount of open space, and preserve sensitive areas; - 4.
+Provides adequate mitigation to areas in natural hazard areas and that proposed uses of these areas are compatible with such conditions; - 5.
 Shows location of public water and sewer system connections; - 6.
-Provides a clear assumption of responsibility for maintaining roads, open spaces, and other public and common facilities in the subdivision; and - 7.
-If proposed in phases, the plat proposes reasonable phasing for providing required infrastructure. - b.
+Provides a clear assumption of responsibility for maintaining roads, open spaces, and other public and common facilities in the subdivision; - 7.
+If proposed in phases, the plat proposes reasonable phasing for providing required infrastructure; and - 8.
+Complies with the requirements of Section 12-4-10, Natural Hazard Risk Reduction and Mitigation. - b.
 Post-Decision Actions and Limitations - 1.
 Expiration of Approval.
 Preliminary plat approval shall automatically expire if a final plat has not been recorded within one year after the date of the approval, or if an extension is granted pursuant to subsection 12-7-30(g)(2). - Phased Final Platting.
 Whenever a preliminary plat is approved for development of a subdivision in phases, the Planning Commission may allow alternate timing for final plats for each phase following the first.